RECREATIONAL PROGRAM POLICIES

 Any player who wishes to play goalkeeper at any point in the season should be given the opportunity.

-Coaches must not seek to gain advantage by overplaying their best players, nor should they favor any particular player for any reason.
+Coaches must not seek to gain advantage by overplaying their best players, nor should they favour any particular player for any reason.
 Coaches are expected to keep shift records on a rotation sheet throughout the game, and to make it available to the referee, convenor or any NTSC official upon request.

 15- Equal Time Violations: Coaches are encouraged to discuss perceived violations with one another, as these are often innocent oversights.
 Any coach who believes an opposing team is deliberately violating the policy should immediately report this to their convenor, noting the numbers of specific players who may have been over- or under-played.
 Referees have no jurisdiction over the Equal Time Rules; concerns regarding this rule should not be addressed to them.